marceloclubhouse/dwayne/README.md

 * macOS or Linux
   * Dwayne will run under Windows but since I don't know Powershell there's no setup script :(
 * Discord Developer account

-## Features
-* Stream music off of YouTube in Discord
-* Queue songs and automatically play them one after the other

 ## Commands
 * !play - Play a YouTube video in a voice channel